 Plan Ahead to Make the Most of Your Courtroom Tech

 Find out if the jurisdiction you are to appear in court in is equipped for your tech.
 If the courtroom is old, it might not be able to meet the demands of video displays mounted to jury boxes and other tech.
 Contact the courtroom ahead of time to determine if there are pull-down screens, displays, witness monitors, connections for laptops and so on.
-This information will shape your preparation for your courtroom experience as well as your overarching legal strategy as you will know exactly how to best prevent evidence based on the idiosyncrasies of each unique court.
+This information will shape your preparation for your courtroom experience as well as your overarching legal strategy as you will know exactly how to best present evidence based on the idiosyncrasies of each unique court.